Gema manual page

 The backslash character denotes special handling for the character that

-follows it.
-When followed by a lower-case letter or a digit, it represents
+When followed by a lower-case letter or a digit, it

 Following are the defined escape sequences: